jblackiex/DNAfx_Hack/README.md

 ```

-Reinstall LLVM and Clang just to ensure all required headers and tools are present:
+Install LLVM and Clang just to ensure all required headers and tools are present:

 ```bash
 sudo apt install llvm llvm-dev clang